alorence/django-modern-rpc/docs/config/backends.rst

 Uses third party `python-rapidjson <https://github.com/python-rapidjson/python-rapidjson>`_ library.
 Can be used as both serializer and deserializer.

-**PROS**

-- Very fast

-**CONS**

-- requires an additional dependency

-To use it, `python-rapidjson` must be installed in the current environment.
+To use this backend, `python-rapidjson` must be installed in the current environment.
 An extra dependency can be used for that:

 .. tab:: pip